Loading icon

 Description

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-Namibia wants to build the world’s first hydrogen economy Factories have used fossil fuels to process iron ore
+OpenAI’s new LLM exposes the secrets of how AI really works The news: ChatGPT maker OpenAI has built an

 Date